 Rebecca Adams, Nolan Hildebrand, Thomas Joiner, Eliazer Kramer, Jessica MacIsaac, Liam Ritz, Darren Xu, Isaac Zee, Gregory Parth

 The composers selected to have their pieces premiered at the 2023 Winnipeg New Music Festival and to participate in the 2023 WNMF Composers Institute and are:

 - Rebecca Adams – Lion’s Den

 - Eliazer Kramer – Fantasy for Orchestra

 Also participating in the 2023 Composers Institute are the winners of the CMC Prairie Region and Winnipeg Symphony Orchestra’s 2021, 2022, and 2023 Emerging Composer Competition:

 - Thomas Joiner – Dawn (2022 Winner)

 - Isaac Zee – Day of Judgement (2021 Winner)

-The selection panel consisting of this year’s mentor composers Jocelyn Morlock, Eliot Britton, and Harry Stafylakis, and conductors Julian Pellicano and Naomi Woo.
+The selection panel consisted of composers Jocelyn Morlock, Eliot Britton, and Haralabos [Harry] Stafylakis, and conductors Julian Pellicano and Naomi Woo.